2014 Programme Launched

-Welcome to the 67th Edinburgh International Film Festival!
-The programme has been revealed and we’re all set for an exciting year.
+Welcome to the 68th Edinburgh International Film Festival!
+The programme has been revealed and it's time to share the Festival highlights.

-Tickets are available to Filmhouse Members only from 10am on Thursday 30 May.
-Tickets will then be on general release from 10am on Monday 3 June.
+Tickets are available to Filmhouse Members only, from 10am on Thu 29 May.
+Tickets will then be on general release from 10am on Mon 2 June.

-Tickets can be purchased online, by telephone on 0131 623 8030 or in person at Filmhouse, Cineworld, or Festival Theatre Edinburgh.
+Tickets can be purchased online, by phone on 0131 623 8030 or in person at Filmhouse, Cineworld, Odeon Lothian Road, or Festival Theatre Edinburgh.
 Please see the official brochure for details.

-We look forward to welcoming you to the Festival!
+We look forward to welcoming you to the 68th Edinburgh International Film Festival!

 2016 Festival Diary:

 Click on a day to highlight movies on that day.